farhad06/Pandas-Interview-Question-Answer/README.md

-### The are some site name where describe Pandas Question and answer
+### The are some site name where available  Pandas Question and Answer

 https://www.mytectra.com/interview-question/python-pandas-interview-questions-and-answers